wiseman/webflight-gamepad/README.md

 ```

 ## configuration

-All controls may be remapped.
+All controls may be remapped in webflights' main configuration file.
 Also, custom commands (eg. for other plugins) may be added!

 The default configuration looks like this, and is merged with the `config.gamepad` object in `ardrone-webflight/config.js`: